oxidecomputer/oidc-exchange/README.md

 [[providers]]
 url = "https://token.actions.githubusercontent.com/.well-known/openid-configuration"

-# The [oxide_silos] block defines the list of Oxide silos a token can be
+# The [oxide] blcok defines the configuration for issuing Oxide silo tokens.
+The
-# requested for, and the credential used to generate those tokens.
-The block is
-# optional, and if omitted no Oxide silo tokens will be issued.
+# block is optional, and if omitted no Oxide silo tokens will be issued.
-[oxide_silos]
+[oxide]
+# Whether to allow issuing tokens without an expiration.
+Optional, the default
+# is to forbid issuing them.
+allow_tokens_without_expiry = false
+# Maximum duration tokens can have.
+Optional, the default is 3600 seconds.
+max_duration = 3600
+# List of silos a token can be requested for, and the credential used to
+# generate those tokens.
+The tokens will have the same permissions as the user
+# the credential is from.
+[oxide.silos]
 "https://oxide.sys.rack2.eng.oxide.computer" = "oxide-token-helloworld"
 "https://example.sys.rack2.eng.oxide.computer" = "oxide-token-helloworld"